mozilla/version-control-tools/docs/hgmo/replication.rst

    acktimeout = 10000

    # Normalize local filesystem paths for representation on the wire.
-   # This enables leader and mirrors to have different local filesystem
+   # This both enables replication for listed paths and enables leader
-   # paths.
+   # and mirrors to have different local filesystem paths.
    [replicationpathrewrites]
    /var/repos/ = {repos}/